qzc438/ontology-llm/README.md

 - The source code, data, and/or other artifacts have been made available at: https://github.com/qzc438/ontology-llm

 ## News:
-- This paper has been accepted by PVLDB 2025.
-The slide presentation can be found in the `slide_presentation` folder.
+- This paper has been accepted by PVLDB 2025 (https://vldb.org/2025/).
-- A production version of the source code linked to the PVLDB paper can be found in the `Releases` section.
+- A production version linked to the PVLDB paper can be found in the `Releases` section.
+- The slide presentation can be found in the `slide_presentation` folder.

 ## Important Notice:
 - For technical inquiries, please submit a GitHub issue.
 - For feature discussion or potential extensions, please join our foundation model discussion group: https://groups.google.com/g/agent-om
-- In order to track the continuous development of LLMs, we propose to use the benchmark with a tag with timestamp.
+- To track the continuous development of LLMs, we propose to use the benchmark with a timestamp tag.

 ## Instructions: